adam-staros95/dbt-access-management/README.md

 - Remove from `access_management.yml`/`privileges.yml` per database config, as it is not used in projects.
 Thanks to this change configuration file will be smaller and more consistent with `data_masking.yml`.
 If user wants to maintain different privileges per database, there is option to create multiple files and pass them to the `dbt-am` command.
+- Add support for multi-database configurations in Redshift.
+Currently, dbt-am does not work correctly in Redshift when models are configured across multiple databases within a single dbt project.
 ---

 ## Known caveats